8 Geometric Properties

 Click to expand

 The location of the centroid of an area is the point where the first moment of area equals zero.
 The first moment of area about a point is calculated by multiplying the area by the perpendicular distance to the point.
 The centroid of an area can be found by splitting the area into a number (i) of discrete parts, summing the moment of area for these discrete parts, and then dividing by the sum of the area.
-We can use these weighted averages to find the location \((\bar{X}, \bar{Y})\) of the centroid of the area:
+These weighted averages enable us to find the location \((\bar{X}, \bar{Y})\) of the centroid of the area.

 \(\bar{X}, \bar{Y}\) = Centroid coordinates of the overall area [m, in.]